Azure/bicep-registry-modules/avm/res/insights/action-group/README.md

 ## Usage examples

-The following module usage examples are retrieved from the content of the files hosted in the module's `tests` folder.
+The following section provides usage examples for the module, which were used to validate and deploy the module successfully.
+For a full reference, please review the module's test folder in its repository.
-   >**Note**: The name of each example is based on the name of the file from which it is taken.

 >**Note**: Each example lists all the required parameters first, followed by the rest - each in alphabetical order.

 >**Note**: To reference the module, please use the following syntax `br/public:avm-res-insights-actiongroup:1.0.0`.

 - [Defaults](#example-1-defaults)
 - [Max](#example-2-max)